marjoleinF/winter-course-SLP/README.md

 Course dates are Tuesday February 1, 2022 + Wednesday February 2, 2022.

-Your instructors will be Tom Wilderjans & Marjolein Fokkema.
+Your instructors will be Dr. Tom Wilderjans & Dr. Marjolein Fokkema.

 In this repository, all the course materials will be posted.